1926 United States Senate special election in Massachusetts

 The 1926 United States Senate special election in Massachusetts was held on November 2, 1926.

 Former Democratic Senator David I. Walsh defeated incumbent William Morgan Butler, a Republican who was appointed after the death of Republican Senator Henry Cabot Lodge.

 Walsh returned to the U.S. Senate for a 2-year term.
 He had previously served in the Senate from 1919 to 1925.
+This was the first time since 1851 that Democrats held this Senate seat.

+Background

+Senator Henry Cabot Lodge, whose sixth term was set to expire in 1929, died on November 9, 1924, after suffering a stroke.
+On November 13, 1924, Governor of Massachusetts Channing Cox appointed William M. Butler, the chair of the Republican National Committee, to fill the vacant seat until a successor could be duly elected.
+The special election for the remainder of Lodge's term was scheduled for November 2, 1926, concurrent with the next general election.